Neuro-iX/TractVRRandomization/README.md

 - Other required libraries if applicable

 ## Installation
+1. Install 3D Slicer
-1. Clone or download this repository.
+2. Clone or download this repository
-2. Install the required environment and dependencies.
-3. Configure the input data paths and file naming patterns if needed.
-4. Run the randomization workflow according to the study protocol.
+3. Add the module to your 3D Slicer environment
+4. Restart 3D Slicer if needed

 ## Usage
-1. Define the base cases and the required configuration parameters.
-2. Run the randomization module.
-3. Generate participant-specific plans.
+1. Launch 3D Slicer
-4. Save the output files for later use in the experimental sessions.
+2. Open the **TractVRRandomization** in the Utilities
+3. Click **Assign participant**
+4. Enter the case ID
+5. Assign participant ID
+6. Paste the path to the folder containing the fiber files
+7. Click on OK without maling any changes
+8. You can run the experience based on the session mode specified in the python console

 ## Notes
 This repository is intended only for the preparation and management of the experimental study.
-It should be used together with the [TractVR_UserStudy](https://github.com/TinaNant28/TractVR_UserStudy) and [TractDesktop_UserStudy](https://github.com/TinaNant28/TractDesktop_UserStudy) repositories.
+It should be used together with the [TractVR_UserStudy](https://github.com/TinaNant28/TractVR_UserStudy) and [TractDesktop_UserStudy](https://github.com/TinaNant28/TractDesktop_UserStudy) repositories

 ## Funding
-This work was developed as part of a project funded by the Canada Research Chair in Neuroinformatics for Multimodal Data.
-Designated responsible investigator: Sylvain Bouix
+This work was developed as part of a project funded by the Canada Research Chair in Neuroinformatics for Multimodal Data Designated responsible investigator: Sylvain Bouix
 Reference number: CRC-2022-00183

 ## Acknowledgments
-This module was developed as part of the experimental framework supporting the tractography user study.
+This module was developed as part of the experimental framework supporting the tractography user study